moccbc/learn-nvim/content/feature/lsp-setup.md

 vim.lsp.enable('luals')
 ```

-For this to work [LuaLS](https://github.com/LuaLS/lua-language-server) needs to be installed.
-The latest version is available in [the github releases page](https://github.com/LuaLS/lua-language-server/releases/latest) and there is always the option to [build it from source](https://luals.github.io/wiki/build/).
+Is important to remember that the [vim.lsp](https://neovim.io/doc/user/lsp.html#LSP) module only works with [language servers](/feature/lsp-client#what-s-a-language-server).
+And in this example we are using [LuaLS](https://github.com/LuaLS/lua-language-server), a language server for [lua](/101/lua-intro).
+The latest version of LuaLS is available in [the github releases page](https://github.com/LuaLS/lua-language-server/releases/latest) and there is always the option to [build it from source](https://luals.github.io/wiki/build/).

 This snippet of code could be placed in the [init.lua](../101/from-vimscript-to-lua#the-entry-point) file or a [global plugin](./global-plugin).
 It just needs to be executed during Neovim's startup process, and it should run only once.